Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 4. Make a deposit to cover the check

-If you realize you don’t have enough funds in your checking account to cover a check you’ve just written – but you do have the money elsewhere – act quickly to move the money into your account to cover the check.
+If you realize you don’t have enough funds in your checking account to cover a check you’ve just written – but you have money in another account – act quickly to transfer the funds into your checking account.

 5. Opt into overdraft protection